The Stunning Transformation Of Euphoria's Hunter Schafer

 If you or anyone you know needs help with addiction issues, help is available.
 Visit the Substance Abuse and Mental Health Services Administration website or contact SAMHSA's National Helpline at 1-800-662-HELP (4357).

-Hunter Schafer has gone from small-screen sensation to big-screen badass in the new "Hunger Games" film, and as it turns out, this project was the most challenging endeavor yet for the rising star.
+Hunter Schafer has gone from small screen sensation to big screen badass in the most recent "Hunger Games" film, and as it turns out, this project was the most challenging endeavor yet for the rising star.

 While Lawrence was impressed with her, Schafer was still nervous about taking on the part because it was so far removed from the character she plays on "Euphoria."
 "Tigris kind of feels like the first character piece I've really done that's not like a teenage girl who is kind of like one step away from who I am.
 It was like a challenge for me," she told Entertainment Tonight.

-Hunter Schafer might be a talented actress, but performing isn't the only thing she's good at.
+Hunter Schafer might be a talented actress, but performing isn't her only strong suit.
 Schafer also enjoys pursuing other creative avenues, and it so happens that she shares a love for designing with her "Hunger Games" character Tigris.

 Aside from dreaming about a future fashion line, Schafer also loves to paint, and she's planning on showing the world her art at some point.
 "I am going to get a studio and maybe do an art show," she said, adding that she's already got plenty of doodles in the sketchbook she carries around with her everywhere she goes.